sbgraves237/radioMonitor/README.md

 * 0_1.
 Record only one *.wav file with a hard coded name, then stop.
 Done 2018-10-28.

 * 0_2.
 Record only one *.wav file with a name computed from the current date and time, then stop.
+Done 2018-11-02.

 * 0_3.
 Record only one *.wav file with a name computed from the current date and time, stopping at the nearest integer multiple of RECORD_SECONDS.
 The resulting *.wav file will therefore have duration at most RECORD_SECONDS.

 * 0_4.
 Put the recording in an infinite loop to write a series of *.wav files with names constructed as with version 0_3.